Swif7ify/youtube-to-mp3-batch-downloader/README.md

 ### 3. Add YouTube Links

-Enter YouTube video URLs one by one.
-The script accepts links in this format:
+Enter YouTube video or playlist URLs one by one.
+The script accepts links in these formats:

 ```
 Enter a YouTube link (or type 'exit' to finish): https://www.youtube.com/watch?v=VIDEO_ID
+Enter a YouTube link (or type 'exit' to finish): https://www.youtube.com/playlist?list=PLAYLIST_ID
 ```

 Continue adding links, or type `exit` when you're done adding URLs.